mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

-If it looks like it might help (i.e. if the QQ-plot fits the diagonal better using BG normalization), you can created BG-corrected versions of individual wig files by exporting them using the 'normalize' command on the command-line with '-n betageom' to specify normalization.
+If it looks like it might help (i.e. if the QQ-plot fits the diagonal better using BG normalization), you can created BG-corrected versions of individual wig files by exporting them using the :ref:`normalize <normalization>` command on the command-line with '-n betageom' to specify normalization.

 You can also generate the same table to statistics as on the QC panel